Soniaamadasun/Job-Application-Tracking/README.md

 ![](job.png)

 ## Introduction

-This is a Job Application Tracking project I undertook using Power BI.
-This project allowed me to streamline and optimize the recruitment process, leading to valuable insights and recommendations that significantly improved recruitment strategies.
+This is a project I undertook using Power BI.
+This project allowed me to streamline and optimize recruitment process, leading to valuable insights and recommendations that significantly improved recruitment strategies.

 ---

 ## Problem Statement